 MAKING EVERY DROP COUNT

-Do the following statement agree with information given in Reading Passage 65:
+Do the following statement agree with the information given in the Reading Passage?

 In boxes 21-26 on your answer sheet, write

 YES if the statement agrees with the claims of the writer

 NO if the statement contradicts the claims of the writer

 NOT GIVEN if it is impossible to say what the writer thinks about this

 21. Water use per person is higher in the industrial world than it was in Ancient Rome.